 Human Subjects Policies and Procedures

-Our Policies and Procedures are periodically revised to keep current with changes to federal and state regulations as well as institutional policies and Good Clinical Practices (GCP).
+The Human Subjects Policies and Procedures contain guidance and information for the preparation and conduct of human subjects research.
+The policies are periodically revised to keep current with changes to institutional policies, Good Clinical Practices (GCP) as well as federal and state regulations.
 They are a dynamic resource and may change, so check back often for the latest updates.

-As part of the Human Subjects Protection Program (HSPP), OPRS is committed to strengthening USC’s policies governing Human Subjects Research (HSR) and ensuring that these policies comply with the Federal Regulations for the protection of human subjects (HHS: OHRP / FDA).
+As part of the Human Subjects Protection Program (HSPP), OPRS is committed to strengthening USC’s policies governing Human Subjects Research (HSR) and ensuring the policies comply with the Federal Regulations for the protection of human subjects (HHS: OHRP / FDA).

 - Policy on Scientific Misconduct

 - Policy Concerning Human Subjects Research at the Dana & David Dornsife Imaging Center

 Depending on study specifics, research studies may be subject to additional policies and/or review from one of these USC Research Committees.